 - To thicken soups, stews, sauces, and gravy

-There are so many other ways that you can use them, these are just the most common ones!
-Are you starting to realize why bread crumbs are such a handy ingredient to keep in your kitchen inventory yet?
+There are so many other ways you can use them, these are just the most common ones!
+Are you starting to realize why bread crumbs are such a handy ingredient to keep as a pantry staple yet?

 DIFFERENT TYPES OF BREAD CRUMBS

-Now that you know what bread crumbs are and the most common ways that they’re used, let’s get on to the different types!
-We’ve basically got the big 3 when it comes to them.
+Now you know what bread crumbs are and the most common ways they're used, let's get on to the different types!
+We've basically got the big three when it comes to them.
 Any given recipe will call for one of these types!

 - Plain – These bread crumbs are made from a variety of breads, from white to wheat, which still have their crusts on when they're made.
 They can be used in pretty much any recipe and you can season them however you need, especially if your recipe calls for Italian bread crumbs and you only have plain.

-- Panko – This Japanese-style is made from white bread without the crusts.
-It’s usually used for coating deep-fried foods.
-Of the three types, it’s the healthier alternative.
-Panko bread crumbs are lower in calories, fat and sodium, and higher in fiber.
+- Panko – This Japanese-style is made from white bread without the crust.
+It's usually used for coating deep-fried foods.
+Of the three types, it's the healthier alternative.
+Panko bread crumbs are lower in calories, fat, and sodium, and higher in fiber.

 You can find other types at the store, such as gluten-free.
 There's also pre-seasoned types.
 They're still plain bread crumbs, they've just already been seasoned for you.
 But you could totally save the extra money and just season them how you like them at home! #ShelfCooking for the win, anyone?!

-Alright, now let’s get on to other ingredients (that you probably already have in your pantry, remember?) that you can substitute for bread crumbs when you run out.
+Alright, now let's get on to other ingredients (that you probably already have in your pantry, remember?) to substitute for bread crumbs when you run out.
 All of these can be subbed for the exact same amount as the recipe calls for:

-- Homemade bread crumbs – Make your own!
-We’ve got a great how-to coming up for you in a few.
+- Homemade Bread Crumbs – Make your own!
+We've got a great recipe coming up for you in a few.

-- Cracker crumbs – Throw them in a baggie and roll them with a rolling pin until they’re the consistency that you like.
+- Cracker Crumbs – Throw them in a baggie and roll them with a rolling pin until they're the consistency you like.

-- Oats – These work as a great substitute and they’re healthier than the plain ones, too!
-You do have to have something to grind them with, though.
+- Oats – These work as a great substitute and they're healthier than the plain ones, too!
+(Not to mention gluten-free.)
+You do have to grind them, though.
 A coffee grinder or food processor work great for this.

-- Crusted croutons – These may be an obvious to you since they’re also made from dried bread.
+- Crusted Croutons – These may be an obvious to you since they're also made from dried bread.
 Our biggest tip is to be mindful of what flavor they are.
-There may be an recipe where you don’t want to use garlic and herb or caesar-flavored bread crumbs.
+There may be a recipe where you don't want to use garlic and herb or caesar-flavored bread crumbs.

-Don’t those all sound super easy to use?!
-Now, let’s get on to that how-to that we told you about.
+Don't those all sound super easy to use?!
+Now, let's get on to that recipe we told you about.

 MAKE YOUR OWN BREAD CRUMBS

 Making homemade bread crumbs is so easy!
-You can pretty much use whatever type of bread that you have on hand – it’s a great way to use up that bread that’s getting stale.
+You can pretty much use whatever type of bread you have on hand.
+It's a great way to use up bread that's going stale.
 Not only that, but you can also make them out of leftover crust (picky kids, anyone?) or even the ends of the loaf that nobody likes.

 So, let's get on to how to make those homemade bread crumbs!